-Effective March 1, 2015 the Village will bill these Township residents for this service at a rate of 1.3 times the Swansea resident rate.
-In addition, Swansea will bill the affected residents an additional \$7.34 which will be paid to the Township for upkeep of their sewer lines.
+Effective March 1, 2015 the Village of Swansea will bill these Township residents for this service at a rate of 1.3 times the Swansea resident rate.
+In addition, the Village of Swansea will bill the affected residents an additional \$7.34 which will be paid to the Township for upkeep of their sewer lines.